Understand how to support your business and workforce through this global health emergency

-Q: Can employers insist employees work from home following their return from abroad even if the country they were in wasn’t on the red list?
+Q: Can employers insist employees work from home following their return from abroad even if the country they were in wasn’t suffering from high rates of COVID-19?

-Many employers can insist that employees who can work from home should do so.
 The best approach is to agree in advance with employees when they will return to the office following their return from abroad, linking this to the current rules on testing applicable on return to the UK.

 Employers should try and agree a plan with the employee before they go on holiday or to work abroad.
 The employer will need to ensure the employee does return as planned and is working from home and does not, for example, take the opportunity for a longer holiday.

 If the employee can work from home (or in a quarantine hotel if that system is applicable) then they may expect to be paid as normal.
 However, the employer may not be obliged to pay if the employee cannot undertake their normal work or be allocated a special project.

 Employers could agree with employees that any quarantine period be taken as a period of unpaid leave if home working is not an option.

-If the employee tests positive at their end of holiday then SSP should be available.
-In other cases where the employee has a negative test and no symptoms treating a post-holiday quarantine period as sick leave is not a viable option.
-Post travel quarantine is not a ground for claiming SSP.
+If the employee tests positive at their end of holiday, then SSP should be available.
+In other cases where the employee has a negative test and no symptoms, treating a post-holiday self-isolation or quarantine period as sick leave is not a viable option.
+Post-travel self-isolation or quarantine is not a ground for claiming SSP.
 Most company sick pay schemes are also unlikely to cover this either but an employer can choose to pay sick pay at the same rate as SSP or higher.

 Q: What do employers do if an employee goes on holiday to a country and a quarantine is imposed suddenly for those returning from that destination?

-Employees taking foreign holidays may find a quarantine is suddenly imposed for people returning from that destination, employers will need to be flexible and assist employees with following the quarantine requirements upon their return.
-Employees also need to be responsible and flexible; disputes may arise if some notice is given that a quarantine is imminent and the employee could perhaps have avoided the sudden quarantine by returning home promptly.
+Employees taking foreign holidays may find self-isolation or quarantine is suddenly imposed for people returning from that destination, and employers will need to be flexible and assist employees with following the requirements upon their return.
+Employees also need to be responsible and flexible; disputes may arise if some notice is given that restrictions are imminent and the employee could perhaps have avoided the restrictions by returning home promptly.

-Some people will have to unexpectedly quarantine for 10 days on return from holiday.
+Some people may have to unexpectedly quarantine on return from holiday.
 Employers and employees can be completely unprepared for such decisions.
-In the future more countries will similarly be removed from any travel safe list at short notice (as has happened with other countries' removal of the UK for example) - risking quarantine for travellers on their return.
 The priority for employers and employees is to co-operate with the requirement to stay at home to stop the spread of the virus.
 Employers can advise employees to build in some contingency planning so that, for example, they return home a few days before they are due back at work.
 This at least gives employers time to plan replacement cover if needed but of course employers cannot dictate how employees structure their holiday time.